Critical Ecosystem Partnership Fund: History

-Approach to Conservation
+Approach to conservation

 The CEPF Donor Council determines the biodiversity hotspots in which CEPF invests.
 Only hotspots that primarily include countries with developing or transitional economies are considered.

-For each investment, CEPF prepares an extensive “ecosystem profile” to inform its conservation strategy in the respective hotspot.
+For each investment, CEPF prepares an extensive "ecosystem profile" to inform its conservation strategy in the respective hotspot.
 This document is developed in consultation with experts and local stakeholders and provides an overview of the political, socio-economic and environmental situation in the region.
 The ecosystem profile also identifies priority Key Biodiversity Areas (KBAs) and corridors, which become the specific places where CEPF awards grants.

 CEPF awards two types of grants: small and large.
-The average size of small grants is about USD 15,000.
-The average size of large grants is about USD 150,000.
+The average size of small grants is about US$15,000.
+The average size of large grants is about US$150,000.

 For each of its investments, CEPF establishes a regional implementation team located at an organization either within or close to the biodiversity hotspot.
 The regional implementation team is chosen through a competitive grant process and assists with awarding CEPF grants within the hotspot and developing the capacity of local organizations.

-Funding Sites
+Funding sites

 Below are the biodiversity hotspots in which CEPF has made an investment: